-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management for the Financial Statement

-Management is responsible for the preparation of the financial statements that give a true and fair view in accordance with IFRSs and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statement in accordance with IFRS, and for such internal control as management determines is necessary to enable the preparation of financial statement that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the STCU's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the STCU or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statement, management is responsible for assessing the STCU's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the STCU or to cease operations, or has no realistic alternative but to do so.